smbanaie/vibe_coding_tips/README.md

    - Switch back to normal 3.7 Sonnet and just write "be an Executor and begin implementing."
 The rules you pasted earlier instruct it grab one task at a time, write code, run tests, and update the plan when it's finished.

+   - An example of how to prompt a task:

+  > "Before you begin X task, review the codebase and scratchpad.
+What do you need to feel 100% confident you can implement?"

+   Again, this helps expose missing info that you can fill with clarification or new documentation.

 6. **Track Progress**

    - Use the "Project Status Board" and "Executor's Feedback or Assistance Requests" sections to track work.